Protect your mind from rubbish

 Values

 Work out some clarity about your values.
-Realise what is dear to you.
+List what is dear to you.
 Then find ways to embody your values in how you act every day.
 No need to preach the values.
 As you find ways of putting them into practice your optimism will improve: that’s helpful in itself.

 Community